junxit/us-congress-bills-111/metadata.md

 - 2010-05-05 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 With written report No. 111-179.
 - 2010-05-05 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 With written report No. 111-179.
 - 2010-05-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 364.
+- 2010-05-19 — Amendment SA 4147 agreed to in Senate by Unanimous Consent.
+- 2010-05-19 — Amendment SA 4147 proposed by Senator Dodd for Senator Carper. (consideration: CR S4024) In the nature of a substitute.
+- 2010-05-19 — Measure laid before Senate by unanimous consent. (consideration: CR S4019-4024; text of measure as reported in Senate: CR S4019-4024)
+- 2010-05-19 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-05-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-05-19 — Senate amendment agreed to: Amendment SA 4147 agreed to in Senate by Unanimous Consent.
+- 2010-05-19 — Senate amendment proposed (on the floor): Amendment SA 4147 proposed by Senator Dodd for Senator Carper.(consideration: CR S4024)
+- 2010-05-19 — Senate amendment submitted